Skip to main content

 What are the TFSA withdrawal rules?

-If you're not a fan of rules, you’re in for a treat, because there are very few withdrawal rules when it comes to TFSAs.
+There are very few withdrawal rules when it comes to TFSAs.
 For the most part, you can take money out of your TFSA as you like without a penalty.

-It’s also important to know that you will accumulate TFSA contribution room for each year even if you do not file an income tax and benefit return or open a TFSA.
+It’s also important to know that you will accumulate TFSA contribution room for each year even if you do not file an income tax and benefit return or open a TFSA, as long as you have reached 18 years of age.
+To sum up: your TFSA contribution room is made up of:

-Your annual TFSA dollar limit
+• your annual TFSA dollar limit

-Any unused TFSA contribution room from the previous year
+• any unused TFSA contribution room from the previous year(s)

-Any withdrawals made from the TFSA in the previous year
+• any withdrawals made from the TFSA in the previous year(s)

-You can find out what your contribution room is through the Canadian Revenue Agency (CRA) or through the financial institution holding the account.
+You can find out what your contribution room is through the Canadian Revenue Agency (CRA) or the financial institution holding the account.

 What is the TFSA withdrawal limit?

+There is no TFSA withdrawal maximum.
+Yep, you can withdraw from your TFSA anytime you want and take out as much as you like.
+The sky’s the limit!
+Or really, your empty bank account is the limit.
 Keep in mind that you can’t contribute over your TFSA limit this year to “make up” the funds, even if you made a withdrawal earlier in the year.
 This is one of the most common TFSA mistakes that people make, and it can cost you in penalty fees.

 What are the TFSA withdrawal fees and penalties?